 Find out your ACT score in under 15 minutes with a quick 12-question quiz.
 Do you have a competitive ACT score?
 An elite ACT score?
 Or just a beginner ACT score?
 We’ve drawn questions from all topics of the ACT: English, Math, Reading, and Science.

+The ACT is very predictable.
+The same kinds of questions, testing the same skills and concepts, appear every time the ACT is given.
 Because the test specifications rarely change, you should know in advance what to expect on every aspect of the ACT.
 Just a little familiarity with the directions and common question types can make an enormous difference in your score.

 What does your ACT Score mean?

 Your ACT score is not merely the sum total of questions you get right.
 That would be too simple.
 Instead, the test makers add up all of your correct answers to get what they call a “raw” score.
 That score is put through what they call a scoring formula to get your “scaled” score.

 ACT scaled scores range from 1 to 36.
 Nearly half of all test takers score within a much narrower range: 17 to 23.
 Tests at different dates vary slightly, but the following data are based on a recent administration of the test and can be considered typical:

 |Percentile Rank||Scaled (or Composite) Score||Approximate Percentage Correct|

 To earn a score of 20 (the 2022 national composite score average), you need to answer only about 54 percent of the questions correctly.
 On most tests, getting only a bit more than half the questions right would be terrible—not so on the ACT.
 That fact alone should ease some of your anxiety about how hard this test is.
 You can miss several ACT questions and still get a good score.